jmoore2081/smackgrc/src/pages/solutions/index.md

         * Owners, Delegates and Assignees may receive notification emails with links to complete their actions.

-        * Fully customizable.
+        * Fully configurable.
 Each organization has different needs when it comes to managing issues and actions.
 It is easy to add new fields, add to or change the functionality according to your organizations' needs

         * Powerful, dynamic multi-dimensional reporting.
 Pre-built dashboards and reports.
-See Issues and Actions by location, regulatory requirement, vendor profile, system profile, OU profile, control domain, etc. Build your own custom reports.
+See Issues and Actions by location, regulatory requirement, vendor or system profile, control domain, etc. Build your own custom reports.
       title: Issue/Action Management
       image: /img/undraw_bookmarks_r6up.png
     - text: >-